 David K. Geller

 Robert E. Spall

 Optimal trajectory planning methods that implement convex optimization techniques are applied to the area of satellite rendezvous and proximity operations.
 This involves the development of linearized relative orbital motion dynamics and constraints for two satellites, where one maintains a near-circular reference orbit.
 The result is formulated as a convex optimization problem, where the objective is to minimize the amount of fuel required to transfer from a given initial condition to the desired final conditions.
 A traditional rendezvous and proximity operations scenario is analyzed, which includes examples of initial approach, inspection, final approach, and docking trajectories.
 This scenario may include trajectory constraints such as maximum allowable control acceleration levels, approach corridors, and spherical keep-out zones.
 A second scenario that ensures passive safety, in the event of control failures on the maneuvering satellite.
 The convex optimization problem is ultimately formulated as a second-order cone program.
 Algorithm CPU and memory requirements are analyzed.
 Several examples of resulting optimal trajectories are presented for both scenarios, and these trajectories are implemented in a nonlinear simulation.

 Ortolano, Nicholas G., "Autonomous Trajectory Planning for Satellite RPO and Safety of Flight Using Convex Optimization" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7291.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .